bigfix/developer.bigfix.com/site/guide/basics/errors.md

 The parenthetical statement, `(version of it)`, after whose must return a boolean value for the expression to make sense.
 Since the relevance interpreter is expecting a boolean value and instead finds a version, it returns the error **A boolean expression is required**.
 Instead the statement should be something like:

 {{#example}}
-Q: Names of files whose (version of it = "5") of system folder
+Q: names of files whose (version of it = "5") of system folder
 A: atmfd.dll
 A: atmlib.dll
 A: charmap.exe